burlachenkok/exploring-python3/python3-note.md

 ### Datatypes

 Every numpy array is a grid of elements of the same type.
 Numpy provides a large set of numeric datatypes that you can use to construct arrays.
-Numpy tries to guess a datatype when you create an array, but functions that construct arrays usually also include an optional argument to explicitly specify the datatype.
+Numpy tries to guess a datatype when you create an array but functions that construct arrays usually also include an optional argument to explicitly specify the datatype.
 Here is an example:

 ```python
 x = np.array([1, 2])       # Let numpy choose the datatype